+The binding elements used by the Fund are:
-- · a carbon intensity target lower than benchmark and - targeting an ESG rating better than or equal to benchmark.

-Binary exclusions are applied to exclude the particular areas of investment related to UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
-These screening criteria apply in a binding manner and on an ongoing basis.

-What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?
+- 1. A commitment to hold a minimum of 70% of the assets aligned with E/S characteristics and within these assets, the Fund commits to hold a minimum of 10% of those assets that meet abrdn's methodology for determining Sustainable Investments.
+The minimum share of Sustainable Investments with a social objective is 2%; and the minimum share of Sustainable Investments with an environmental objective that are not aligned with the EU Taxonomy is 2%. - 2.
+A commitment to achieve a carbon intensity target lower than benchmark. - 3.
+A commitment to achieve an ESG rating better than or equal to benchmark and - 4.
+A commitment to apply binary exclusions to exclude the particular areas of investment related to the UN Global Compact, Controversial Weapons, Tobacco Manufacturing and Thermal Coal.
+These screening criteria apply in a binding manner and on an ongoing basis. - What is the committed minimum rate to reduce the scope of the investments considered prior to the application of that investment strategy?